-There are unique challenges that come with running a health and beauty business.
+There are unique challenges that come with running a business.
 Competition is stiff, keeping clients happy is tough, and finding and keeping good employees is a daily challenge.
 But there is another risk you may not be thinking about — theft committed by employees.

 1. Focus on Your Point of Sale